-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
-Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - a.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and - b.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - 23.
+Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.

 Findings: CYC is a not for profit organization.
-Therefore, this step is not applicable.
+This test is not applicable for not for profit organizations.